csev/json-ld-fail/README.md

 Interpreting the results
 ------------------------

-* Memory usage is equivalent - actually slightly lower for the JSON-LD
+* Memory usage is equivalent - actually slightly lower for the JSON-LD - that is kind of impressive and probably leads to a small net benefit for ling-lived document-style data.
+Supporting multiple equivalent serialized forms may save space at the cost of processing.

 * Real time for the JSON-LD is nearly 2000X more costly than JSON - well beyond three orders of magnitude